attractornetwork/blockchain/scripts/database/README.md

 ### `create_backup.sh`
 Creates comprehensive backups of all service databases in a Kurtosis enclave.

-**Purpose:** Safeguard critical data before service rebuilds, migrations, or maintenance operations.
+**Purpose:** Safeguard critical data before maintenance, updates, or service rebuilds.

 **What it backs up:**
 - Prover database